Installing Ubuntu Core 22 on a NUC

 - An Ubuntu SSO account with associated SSH keys.

-Alongside enough storage to hold the Ubuntu Core image, you will need a screen and keyboard connected to the device.
-These are needed to navigate a few installation prompts, but neither are needed after setup has completed.
+Alongside enough flash storage to hold an Ubuntu image (6GB+), you will need a screen and keyboard connected to the device.
+These are required for installation, but neither are needed after setup has completed.
 You may also need to check the BIOS configuration of your device to make sure it can boot from USB devices.
 If you

 An Ubuntu SSO account is also required because it’s used to mediate a connection to your device after installation.
 It does this with SSH, and that’s why you also need an SSH key associated with your Ubuntu SSO account.
 For help importing SSH keys to your Ubuntu SSO account, see the Ubuntu community wiki.